 - Other protection systems (screens) can be hung off a big jump form and climbed with the system.

 - Some of these systems can be installed in such a way that even a concrete pump can also be used within the same area and space.

-- Long lengths can be obtained combining different section for each particular project.
+- Long lengths can be obtained combining different sections for each particular project.

 - Some formwork systems can be used at an inclined angle.

 - Once the learning curve has passed, performance will be optimized and work will be completed faster.

 - These systems will minimize the usage of scaffolding and temp work platforms.

 Components of Climbing Formworks

 Climbing formworks should be assembled or might be rented along with the following components: